smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ## 11. Aggregate Functions

-Most aggregate functions ignore null input values.
+Aggregate functions ignore null input values.
 They do not remove the source rows.
+In the following example,

 ```sql
 SELECT  COUNT(*) AS [RowCount],